vulnmaster/Zen-and-the-Art-of-Knowledge-Graphs/readme.md

 ---

 ### 6  Walk-through Example (`/Example` folder)
 The `Example/` directory contains a fully-worked reference that shows the **minimum deliverables** working together.
-Review it, then replace it with your own artefacts:
+Review it, then replace it with your own artifacts:

 | File | Purpose |
 | ---- | ------- |